robotmitchum/sample_tools/README.md

 Renaming, conversion of audio files using pattern matching, pitch detection

-Update their 'smpl' chunk/metadata accordingly, so they are properly conformed by SMP2ds or Kontakt (wav only) wav and flac output
+Update their 'smpl' chunk/metadata accordingly, so they are properly conformed for SMP2ds or Kontakt (wav only)

+- wav, aif, flac as input
+- wav and flac output

 ![LoopTool](tools/UI/icons/loop_tool_64.png)